efixler/scrape/README.md

 ```

 ### Using the Docker
-The Docker is mostly intended for distribution and testing.
-The docker build
+The `docker-build` target will build a docker on the current architecture.
+Run this image with
+`docker-run` to bring up a local instance of the service for testing.
+You don't need any Go
+tooling installed locally to build and run via the Docker.

+To push a image to a registry, use `docker-push`.
+This will build a multiplatform amd64/arm64 image
+and deploy it upstream.
+This image is appropriate for cloud platform deployment.
+The registry username or organization should match the username or organization
+of the working repo, and you need the appropriate permissions.

-pulls the source from the repo via `go install` and the `latest` tag, so, this build will
+The docker builds pull source from the root repo via `go install` and the `latest` tag, so, this build will
 not be up to date with local changes.

 By default, the Docker will run using an in-memory database.
 This can be changed via the `SCRAPE_DB`